Bay-backed shrike: Description

 It is smallish shrike at 17 cm, maroon-brown above with a pale rump and long black tail with white edges.
 The underparts are white, but with buff flanks.
 The crown and nape are grey, with a typical shrike black bandit mask through the eye.
 There is a small white wing patch, and the bill and legs are dark grey.

 Sexes are similar, but young birds are washed-out versions of the adults.

 Habits and habitat

 The bay-backed shrike has a characteristic upright "shrike" attitude perched on a bush, from which it sallies after lizards, large insects, small birds and rodents.

 Prey may be impaled upon a sharp point, such as a thorn.
 Thus secured they can be ripped with the strong hooked bill, but its feet are not suited for tearing.

-It is a widespread resident breeder in Afghanistan, Pakistan, Nepal and India, and has recently been recorded from Sri Lanka.
-It nests in bushes in scrubby areas and cultivation, laying 3-5 eggs.
+It is a widespread resident or breeder in southern Asia and occurs in Iran, Afghanistan, Pakistan, Nepal, India, and Turkmenistan.
+It is occasionally found in Sri Lanka, Bhutan, Oman, United Arab Emirates, and Qatar.
+It nests in bushes in scrubby areas and cultivation, laying 3–5 eggs.